PPM Express Help Center

 After adding tasks, you can organize them into your groups to help break things up into phases, types of work, departments, etc.

-1. Open the project where you want to add tasks => click on the Task management icon in the upper left part of the Project Dashboard
+1. Open the project where you want to add tasks => click on the Task Management icon in the upper left part of the Project Dashboard

-2. Navigate to the PPM Express Tasks section and open the Manage groups menu by clicking on the corresponding button.
+2. Navigate to the PPM Express Tasks section and open the Manage Groups menu by clicking on the corresponding button.

-To edit or delete the existing groups navigate to the PPM Express Tasks section and open the Manage groups menu.
+To edit or delete the existing groups navigate to the PPM Express Tasks section and open the Manage Groups menu.

 On the Configure Tasks Groups page navigate to the required group and select to edit or delete it.